grepdisc/kindfools/_pages/writeon.md

 -  On Monday, May 6, 2024 our "Heavy" Reflections cohort participated in a [Once Trees Book Club]( https://www.educationtrainingcenterinc.com/groundandskypoetryseries ) discussion of "Heavy" at CAO's Masten Resource Center
+-  On Thursday, May 9 our Heavy Reflections groups returned to CAO's Masten Resource Center to write and to be filmed by Just Buffalo Literary Center as part of their Civil Writes Project